In order to be eligible to apply, applicants must:

 The following is a broad overview of the required criteria in order to apply for the City of Boston Scholarship.
 Note that criteria differ by type of applicant (either Incoming Freshman, Current College Student, or Renewal):

-Applicants must fill out and submit the proper application by the application deadline.
-Applications differ by three types of applicant: Incoming Freshman, Current College Student, and Renewal.
+Applicants must fill out and submit a complete application by the deadline.

 If you are submitting a renewal application, you do not need to submit a recommendation.